coreyja/crowd-source-bytes/README.md

 Play the Bytes on [here](https://coreyja.com/bytes)!

 #### TL:DR
-- Bytes are Rust coding games designed for pure Rust development entertainment! 🚀
+- Bytes are Rust coding games designed for pure Rust learning! 🚀
 - We love Rust and want everyone else to learn.
 What better way to learn than by reading Rust code and guessing what bugs there are? 🐛
 - We want you to contribute your own Bytes to make the Rust challenges even more fun! 🤝 Be creative!